zoom-c/docs/trezor-user/user/makingpayments.rst

 Here you can type in a destination address for your transaction and the number of bitcoins you want to send.

-If the address you want to send to is on someone's cell phone you might not want to type in the full address.
-Chances are though, that you'll also have a QR code handy.
-You can scan a QR-code with myTREZOR simply by pressing the scan QR code button in the address field and holding a picture of the QR-code up to your computer's web cam.
+If the address you want to send to is on someone's cell phone, you might not want to type in the full address.
+Chances are though, that they'll also be able to show you the QR code for their account.
+You can scan a QR code with myTREZOR simply by pressing the scan QR code button in the address field and holding a picture of the QR code up to your computer's web cam.

 .. image:: images/scanqrcode.jpg